MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 Common scenarios the list of apps on the Power Apps mobile app appear blank when internet connection is lost or disconnected.

--	Internet connect is lost during the first time you sign in to Power Apps mobile while the list of apps is still loading.
+-	It's the first time you sign in to the mobile app and the list of apps is still loading and you lost internet connection.
 -	You’re signed in and see the app list and swipe down to refresh the app list and internet connection is lost.
 -	You’re coming back online from working in offline mode and internet connection is lost while you're coming back online.